Get E-Book

 The server's accepted socket has a local port equal to the listening port.
 Its remote port is the client's ephemeral port.

-The client sees the mirror:
+The client sees the same connection from its side -

 client.on('connect', () => {